dkedar7/Notes/README.md

 # Notes
-Short code scripts for easy reference
+Short code scripts for easy reference.
+This repository is inspired from Chris Albon's notes: https://chrisalbon.com.